umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Content-Picker.md

 `Returns: Node ID`

 The content picker opens a simple modal to pick a specific page from the content structure.
-The value saved is the selected nodes's ID.
+The value saved is the selected nodes ID.

 ##Data Type Definition Example